Class of 2016

 Dr. Szeto is originally from Houston, Texas, and she received her medical degree from The University of Texas Medical Branch at Galveston.
 She went on to complete her residency training in Internal Medicine at Weill Cornell Methodist Hospital in the heart of the Texas Medical Center in Houston and also served as Chief Resident.
 Dr. Szeto has practiced Internal Medicine and Occupational Medicine in the greater Houston area prior to fellowship training.
-Dr. Szeto has been an avid dancer since the age of 2 and is professionally trained in ballet, tap, jazz, modern, contemporary, aerial arts, and competitive international ballroom.
+Dr. Szeto has been an avid dancer since the age of two and is professionally trained in ballet, tap, jazz, modern, contemporary, aerial arts and competitive international ballroom.
 Her professional areas of interest include wellness and preventative medicine, women’s health, and performing arts medicine.

 Dr. Szeto returned to Houston Texas and joined UT Houston

 Originally from Indiana, Dr. Daniels graduated medical school at Indiana University.
 He then completed his Family Medicine Residency at Columbia St. Mary’s/Medical College of Wisconsin, where he won multiple educator awards.
 His professional interests include prevention of injuries in the athlete, treatment of concussions and educating future physicians.
 Dr. Daniels enjoys running, cycling and cooking.

 Class of 2013

 Chae Ko, MD